thirumurthis/Learnings/camel/camel-k/Integration_with_camel-k_example.md

 > During Camel-K installation we need to configure the docker registry (docker.io).
 > In this blog have used Dockerhub, we can use private registry as well.

-### Install KIND cluster and setup Ingress controller
+### Install KIND cluster and deploy Nginx Ingress controller

 - The ingress controller is used to access the REST endpoint from the host machine.